Saturday, May 31, 2014

 Page 77 of the first-year edition of the journal "Schau-ins-Land," written and drawn by Geiges.

 During his life, Fritz was a workaholic and was known throughout the 2nd Reich for his "historicizing art."
 At the invitation of Emperor Wilhelm II, he conceived the decoration of Berlin's Kaiser-Wilhelm-Gedächtniskirche (memorial church).
 Wilhelm was impressed and attributed to Fritz the title of professor.
-He was so proud that he signed all his future works with Professor Fritz Geiges.
+He was so proud that he signed all of his future works with Professor Fritz Geiges.

 The restored mosaic in the Kaiser-Wilhelm-Gedächtniskirche conceived by Fritz Geiges